Area Manager for Rakhine State

 - Facilitate contact and cooperation between the country office in Yangon and field staff (e.g. M&E trips, financial planning, etc.)

 - Facilitate contact and cooperation between the Knowledge and Learning Department and field staff

 - Closely follow-up the security situation and consult with CD, update security and safety protocols if necessary

 - Ensure compliance of PIN with the local legal and administrative procedures

-- Supervise the management of the sub-office in Sittwe in terms of finance, administration and logistics
+- Supervise the management of the sub-offices in Sittwe, Mrauk-U and Minbya in terms of finance, administration and logistics

 - Supervise local procurement